 Acquire and configure the ID token

-Fetch a Google-signed ID token with the audience claim (
+Fetch a Google-signed ID token by using one of the methods described in the following section.
+Set the audience claim (

 aud

-value should remain as the URL of the service, even when making requests to a specific traffic tag.Include the ID token in an
+value must remain as the URL of the service, even when making requests to a specific traffic tag.Add the ID token you fetched from the previous step into one of the following headers in the request to the receiving service:

 Authorization: Bearer ID_TOKEN